Matt Bowman

 Matt Bowman Bio

-Matthew Chou Bowman is an American professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for several teams, including the St. Louis Cardinals, Cincinnati Reds, New York Yankees, Minnesota Twins, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles.
-Known for his versatility on the mound, Bowman has demonstrated his skills as both a starter and a reliever throughout his career.
+Matthew Chou Bowman (born May 31, 1991) is an American professional baseball pitcher who is a free agent.
+He has pitched in Major League Baseball for the St. Louis Cardinals, Cincinnati Reds, New York Yankees, Minnesota Twins, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles, and has spent time in several other organizations at the Triple-A level.
+A right-handed reliever, Bowman is best known for a journeyman career built around relief work, multiple minor league contracts, and frequent opt-out moves that have carried him across the majors.

 Early Life and Background